avarghesein/-NIX/Raspberry Pi II (Buster)/NetworkBandwidthMonitoring.md

     sudo /sbin/iptables -P FORWARD ACCEPT

-If you've docker intalled, docker will populate the IP tables by it's own by rewriting any customer rules placed.
+If you've docker intalled, docker will populate the IP tables by it's own by rewriting any custom rules placed.
 Putting the below in /etc/rc.local will
 [circumvent these issues](https://serverfault.com/questions/726918/how-can-add-iptables-rules-after-docker-sets-its-own-rules-on-startup):

     while ! iptables -n --list DOCKER >/dev/null 2>&1